Daiteap/.github/profile/README.md

 - API to manage different cloud providers without needing to integrate each provider separately
 - CLI tool to automate and integrate cloud ressources into existing systems and automation scripts

-For further information visit our website [daiteap.com](https://www.daiteap.com/)

 ## Getting Started ##

 ### Fast Track ###

-Follow the steps below to run Daiteap locally.
+Follow the steps below to run Daiteap locally with one user.
+We also offer OIDC integration, user and workspace tenant managment.
+For further information visit our website [daiteap.com](https://www.daiteap.com/).

 Requirements:
 - docker